 Building on the foundation of Baxter's Code of Conduct and applicable laws, this policy defines the principles and rules governing our interactions with Government Officials (GO) and the Medical Community.
 The Medical Community consists of Healthcare Professionals (HCPs), Healthcare Organizations (HCOs), patients, Patient Organizations, and Payors.
-Specifically, this policy covers five categories of interactions: (i) consultants; (ii) research activities; (iii) contributions; (iv) HCP education; and (v) business incidentals.
+Specifically, this policy covers six categories of interactions: (i) consultants; (ii) research activities; (iii) contributions; (iv) HCP education; (v) patient interactions; and (vi) business incidentals.

 SCOPE AND APPLICABILITY

-This policy applies to all Baxter employees, directors, officers, contractors and Third Parties when interacting with Government Officials and the Medical Community in the name or on behalf of Baxter.
+This policy applies to all Baxter employees, directors, officers, contractors and Third Parties when interacting, virtually or in person, with Government Officials and the Medical Community in the name or on behalf of Baxter.

 Governmental Official (GO): Any individual currently acting in any of the following capacities: